 To Christians, the cross represents the most incredible gift we have ever received.
 It is a gift we can’t truly comprehend, would never have asked for, and know there is nothing we could ever do to deserve it.

 What does the Cross mean to you?

-Have you ever heard someone speak of a trial or a burden as their “cross” they have to bear?
-It might be a physical illness, a misfortune, or a hardship in their life.
+Have you ever heard someone speak of a trial or a burden as their own crosses to bear?
+It might be a physical illness, a misfortune, a hardship, or a difficult time in their life.

 It’s true- we can suffer painfully and need God’s help to get us through the day.
 Using this phrase in these situations alludes to the cross of Christ, but it’s not what Jesus meant when he spoke of taking up our cross.

 Jesus was teaching the disciples about his impending death and resurrection when impulsive Peter takes Jesus aside (a very bold move!) and said, “Never, Lord!
 This shall never happen to you!”
 Matthew 16: 22.